shammy8/fresh/README.md

 - [ ] Add barcode scanner to quickly add items??
 - [ ] Renaming of storages under all items??
 - [ ] Fix notification for non chrome browser
+- [ ] Hints for what desc/asc mean?
+- [ ] Hints for what primary date is
+- [ ] Think how to handle closing bottom sheet to work well in online and offline mode